Photography

 Students go on to study Photography and Art & Design at HND or degree level.
 The qualification grants access to other creative areas such as fashion, graphic design, architecture, fine art, media, film, art direction and illustration as well as publishing, professional photography, broadcasting and advertising and theatre/technical lighting.

-The course teaches you practical skills and develops your creativity – which are desirable to colleges, universities and employers as you prove your ability to analyse and think differently to others.
+The course teaches you practical skills and develops your creativity – which are desirable to colleges, universities and employers as you prove your ability to analyse and think differently.

 If you would like more detailed information about the content of this course, please visit the Photography curriculum page, where you will find curriculum maps for each year of study.